RayKMAllen/email_assistant/README.md

     ``` sh
     git clone https://github.com/RayKMAllen/email_assistant.git
     ```
-2. Specify your S3 bucket name in the `prompts_parameters.py` file in the root directory:
+2. Specify the base model you want to use and your S3 bucket name in the `config.config` file in the root directory:

     ```
-    BUCKET_NAME=your-s3-bucket-name
+    model_id = eu.anthropic.claude-3-7-sonnet-20250219-v1:0
+    bucket_name = your-s3-bucket-name
     ```
 3. Install the package: